 Avoid SSH timeout from the server

-- Open the server’s sshd_config file in a text editor.
+- Open the server /etc/ssh/sshd_config file in a text editor.

 $ sudo vi /etc/ssh/sshd_config

-- Set TCPKeepAlive to “no” to disable TCP keepalive messages.
+- Set TCPKeepAlive to no to disable kernel TCP keepalive probes and rely on encrypted keepalives from sshd.

 TCPKeepAlive no